Trump authorizes additional 2,000 National Guard members to Los Angeles, US officials say

 On Monday, thousands flooded the streets around City Hall for a union rally ahead of a hearing for arrested labor leader David Huerta, who was freed a few hours later on a $50,000 bond.
 Huerta's arrest on Friday while protesting immigration raids has become a rallying cry for people angry over the administration's crackdown.
 He is the president of the Service Employees International Union California, which represents thousands of the state's janitors, security officers and other workers.

-Protesters linked hands outside the downtown federal detention center where Huerta was being held, and at times sang in front of a line of police officers, who unsuccessfully asked people to move off the road and onto the sidewalk.
-Religious leaders joined the protesters, working with organizers at times to deescalate moments of tension.
+Protesters linked hands outside the downtown federal detention center where Huerta was being held in front of a line of police officers.
+Religious leaders joined the protesters, working with organizers at times to de-escalate moments of tension.

+There was a heavy law enforcement presence in the few square blocks including the federal detention facility, while most in the immense city of some 4 million people went about their normal business on peaceful streets.

 Chanting against a line of National Guard troops with Homeland Security officers behind them surrounding the federal buildings ramped up in the afternoon as people yelled, “Free them all!” and “National Guard go away.”